416-979-5000, ext. 553232

 Selected Conference Presentations

 - Nightingale, B. A. & Kelly, A. C. (2018, April).
 How should we respond when a friend fat talks?
-Poster presented at the International Conference on Eating Disorders, Chicago, IL.
+[Poster presentation] International Conference on Eating Disorders, Chicago, IL, USA.

 - Hudd, T., Vidovic, V., Lenton-Brym, A., Finch, K., Parker, V., Dupasquier, J. R., Nightingale, B., Barber, K., & Moscovitch, D. A. (2017, June).
 The nature and impact of negative autobiographical memory retrieval in social anxiety disorder.
 [Poster presentation].
 Canadian Psychological Association Convention, Toronto, ON, Canada.

 - Gualtieri, S., Nightingale, B., & Denison, S. (2017, April).
 Examining 3- and 4-year-olds’ probabilistic reasoning abilities in a novel choice task. ]Poster presentation].
 Society for Research in Child Development Biennial Meeting, Austin, TX, USA.